 Dolch believed that if a child mastered those words by the end of third grade, they would be able to read proficiently.
 Though Dolch wrote his list long before your child was born, it’s not out of date.

 Subsequent studies have shown that these words continue to make up most words in children’s books.
-Today, teachers and reading specialists refer to Dolch’s list of words as “high-frequency” or “sight” words.
+Today, teachers and reading specialists refer to Dolch’s list of words as “high-frequency” words, sometimes also called sight words.

 Before your child can practice, you need to know what words to work on.
 The main 220 high-frequency words are broken down by grade level.
 Here are a handful of the words you’ll find on each: